Rajgira/Ramdana/Amaranth Creme Brulee(eggless)

 When you don’t know what to do with those leftover slices of your bread loaf – turn them into fluffy, custardy pudding with this super quick and simple dessert!

-Looking for something warm, sweet, and satisfying to end your meal?
+Looking for something warm and sweet to curb your sweet cravings?
 “Instant” bread pudding goes just right with that.

 It sounds like a quick and inexpensive dessert.
 Delicately sweet with a hint of coffee and cinnamon, takes only 3 minutes to prepare.
 It makes a lovely dessert, breakfast, or comfort dish any time.
 If you happen to have a couple of slices left over in a package of bread, this recipe is a perfect way to use them up.